AntoRoyan/antoroyan.github.io/pages/about.md

 I love learning new things, breaking them down, and building something with them.
 This blog is where I write about that process: whether it's science, cheminformatics, data, tech, programming, or thoughts from everyday life.

+If you want to subscribe to new posts, see the [RSS page](/rss/) for details.

 ---